 Japanese Knotweed and Selling Your Property

-Unfortunately, it can be extremely difficult to sell land or property affected by Japanese Knotweed, this is because there aren’t many lenders out there willing to take the risk.
+Unfortunately, it can be extremely difficult to sell land or property affected by Japanese Knotweed, simply because there aren’t many lenders out there willing to take the risk.
 That means that the “pool” of prospective purchasers can be somewhat limited.

 Don’t be fooled into thinking that it is best to keep quiet about this plant, because if you know of the presence of Japanese Knotweed but deny knowledge of it in pre-contract enquiries, then you could be found liable for misrepresentation.
+That could prove very expensive.
 Honesty is always the best possibility.

 Buying Land or Property with Japanese Knotweed Present

-If after purchasing you become aware of the presence of Japanese Knotweed on your land then you may have a claim against the surveyor who carried out your pre-purchase inspection and repot, the seller or even your new neighbour.
+If, however, after purchasing you become aware of the presence of Japanese Knotweed on your land then you may have a claim against the surveyor who carried out your pre-purchase inspection and report, the seller or even your new neighbour.

 The kind of compensation your claim can cover include the following;